couchbase-partners/azure-reporting/README.md

 These are scripts to crunch Azure reports.

 ## Usage
-To run the usage script, you'll first need to download the Azure usage reports from [here](https://cloudpartner.azure.com/#insights/ordersandusage) as CSVs and put them in the reports directory.
+To run the usage script, you'll first need to download the Azure usage reports from [here](https://cloudpartner.azure.com/#insights/ordersandusage) as CSVs and put them in the usage directory.
 After that you can run:

     python usage.py